 Elias Howe from America invented a sewing machine that resembles Fisher’s, with some tweaks and adjustments.
 His patent stated “a process that uses thread from 2 different sources.”
 His machine had a needle with an eye at the point.
 It went through the fabric creating a loop on the reverse, a shuttle on a track that slipped the second thread through the loop, creating what is called the lockstitch.

 He struggled to market his design, so he took the plunge and sailed to England.
 After a lengthy stay, he returned to his motherland only to find others had copied his lockstitch mechanism.
 One of those was an Isaac Merritt Singer.

 1851: Introducing Isaac Singer

 Isaac Merritt Singer is one of the most well-known sewing machine manufacturers, building an empire that is still going today.
 His iconic Singer sewing machines are beautifully ornate and somewhat legendary.
 He developed the first version of our modern day sewing machine, with a foot pedal and the up-and-down needle.
-He was also inspired by elements from the Howe, Hunt and Thimonnier inventions, causing Howe to file a lawsuit.
+Elements from the Howe, Hunt and Thimonnier inventions inspired Singer, causing Howe to file a lawsuit.

 1854: A Real Stitch Up

 Elias Howe took Singer to court for Patent Infringement, where he defended his case and won.
 Isaac Singer tried to refer back to Walter Hunt’s design, expressing that Howe infringed upon his idea.
 Unfortunately for Singer, this didn’t have any impact at all.
 The lack of patent on Hunt’s design meant it was intellectual property for anybody to use.